 b.
 1983 Caracas, Venezuela

 Born to Grenadian and Haitian parents and raised between the Caribbean and New York, Barrington’s practice explores interconnected histories of cultural production.
-Although resolutely a painter Barrington’s multimedia approach to image-making employs burlap, textiles, postcards and clothing, exploring how materials themselves can function as visual tools while referencing their personal, political and commercial histories.
-Barrington’s practice celebrates communities using their own cultural language, stemming from his formative years growing up in Grenada, soaking in the carnival culture and atmosphere he witnessed there.
-Barrington extracts the materiality and aesthetics from these fading memories in many of his paintings, often depicting body parts and native Caribbean vegetation.
+Although primarily a painter, Barrington’s multimedia approach employs burlap, textiles, postcards and clothing, exploring how materials themselves can function as visual tools while referencing their personal, political and commercial histories.
+Barrington’s practice celebrates communities using their own cultural language and draws upon his own childhood memories from the island of Grenada, finding inspiration in the natural landscape and carnival culture.
+Barrington often depicts body parts of friends and lovers alongside and native Caribbean flora and vegetation.
+He materialises colours, forms and textures from these fading memories, while responding to the history western painting.

-Sewing features in many works, acting as a direct reference his familial ties and their history.
-The yarn in A Different World – If Chosen I May Not Run series was woven by his aunts back in Grenada whilst the burlap he often paints on references cacao farming he saw whilst in Barbados.
-Barrington uses yarn in his larger painted works to represent portraits of friends and relations, here he imagines these as fictitious black portraits inserted into the old fashioned landscapes and scenes on the postcards.
-Their homespun craftiness transgressing the prim historic images beneath.
+Sewing plays a part in many of his works, acting as a direct reference to his familial ties and family history.
+The yarn in the series A Different World – If Chosen I May Not Run was woven by his aunts back in Grenada.
+Overlaid and inserted into the old-fashioned landscapes and scenes on found vintage European postcards, the handmade fibres create a friction with the prim historic images of scenic views and architectural monuments beneath.